Georgi Parvanov: Second mandate

 In the second mandate of Georgi Parvanov as a President of Bulgaria, two governments changed: that of Sergei Stanishev and the current one of Boiko Borisov.
 As for the government of Stanishev Parvanov is often accused of not taking position about important matters, the critics even made Parvanov admit he actually proposed resignation of Stanishev as a PM before the end of Stanishev government's mandate in order that the Socialist Party has more chances in the following parliamentary elections.
 At the beginning of the First Borisov Government, Parvanov faced regular argues with Finance Minister Simeon Djankov and later with Minister of Defence Aniu Anev, and indirectly with Minister of Education Sergei Ignatov.
 Arguments and tapes send to media reached such point that a proposal for impeachment reached in Bulgarian Parliament which had enough signed representers but in the last moment was not voted by the RZS party and thus failed parliamentary approval.
 Following the attempt for impeachment Parvanov quickly gained back his personal authority.

-Parvanov in Slivnitsa, Bulgaria, 18 November 2010.

 ABV (АБВ)

-In summer 2010, Parvanov reached his platform ABV (Bulgarian: АБВ), the name constructed by the first three letters in Bulgarian alphabet, which he claimed was neither a political party nor a preparation for registering such.
-However, he visited many cities and had meetings with mayors which was a sign that some interpreted as a preparation for regional and further parliamentary elections.
-With the coming-out of the first sociological researches, it became clear ABV would not reach enough votes in the next elections and Parvanov moved his sight back to his party BSP.
-It was also suggested that ABV will move as a part of BSP at some point.
+In summer 2010, Parvanov launched his platform ABV (Bulgarian: АБВ), the name constructed from the first three letters of the Bulgarian alphabet, which he claimed was neither a political party nor a preparation for registering one.
+However, he visited many cities and had meetings with mayors, which some interpreted as a preparation for regional and further parliamentary elections.
+With the coming-out of the first sociological research, it became clear ABV would not reach enough votes in the next elections and Parvanov moved his sights back to his party BSP.
+It was also suggested that ABV would move as a part of BSP at some point.
 While in 2013 virtually no media mentioned ABV in any context, in January 2014 Parvanov made what some media called "a disappointing attempt to restart the project", and others referred to ABV as an "officially frozen project".